nvitya/rk3506-mcu/README.md

 Unfortunately neither the chip manufacturer (Rockchip) nor the board manufacturer provide remote processor driver for the rk3506 (or any Rockchip SoCs).
 Unfortunately I could not find any working example using the MCU Core.
 There are some traces in the rockchip u-boot source code which loads a special amp.img but I don't know how to get it working.

+Further examining u-boot code, I've seen that some Rockchip provided closed-source ARM Trusted code calls might be necessary to control special part of the rk3506, especially the SRAM mapping (the integrated SRAM can be used as TCM Memory for the MCU Core).
+So **it seems that the remote processor kernel driver is the only way to load/start/stop MCU code on a running Linux**.

+I've seen, that these remote processor drivers are pretty simple and short so I decided to create one for the rk3506.
+This is the main purpose of this this github project.
+The ChatGPT could even generate me the base skeleton, and observing the Cvitek driver (Milk-V Duo) I made some adjustments, like ELF loading.
+I added clock and reset signal handling using device-tree support.
+The source code and some infos is in the [rk3506_rproc subdirectory](rk3506_rproc).

 # Testing